tristedw/omega/README.md

 python omega.py
 ```
 # usage
 The keyword is "Omega" so once the application states that it is "Listening..." speak "Omega" wait for the ding sound and ask it a command.
+You may need to setup snowboy and add the files from the installation into the omega directory, if so watch [this](https://www.youtube.com/watch?v=mUEm05ZAhhI) video.
+If you want to cast to Plex you will need to install both the Chromecast plugin for Plex and also setup FlexTV, which can be done [here](https://github.com/d8ahazard/FlexTV).
 # commands
 The current commands you can ask it is:
 1. Turn on or off a smart device configureable ip in the config.ini file
+2. Cast to a chromecast with Plex, or YouTube.
-2. Weather based on geoip and using openweathermap
+3. Weather based on geoip and using openweathermap
-3. Date and time.
+4. Date and time.
 # WIP commands
 Soon to be released commands, also I do have this working currently but they are not stable:
-1. Chromecast streaming with Youtube, Spotify and Plex
+~~1.
+Chromecast streaming with Youtube, Spotify and Plex~~
 2. SMS recieving and sending...
 3. Calculator
 4. Timer